- Getting Started

 We recommend that you ask these questions before adopting digital content.
 Adapted with permission from

 - Ask for Publisher Information: Contact the publisher to ask them for details about the accessibility of your particular textbook and/or digital content.
 This should include all known accessibility issues, any workarounds that the student can use, a named point of contact, and any guidance on how to ensure any content you create within the platform is accessible.

 - Review your Assessments: If you use digital online quizzes, ask the publisher for a list of quiz question types that are accessible.
 Review your own quiz content to ensure that none of your questions rely on drag-and-drop actions, images without alt text, or other inaccessible mechanisms.

-- Consult with Digital Accessibility Specialists: Contact your local Accessibility Policy Liaison for support and reach out to MSU IT Digital Content & Accessibility for help evaluating your digital content at email@example.com or call the IT Help Desk at 517-432-6200.
+- Consult with Digital Accessibility Specialists: Contact your local Accessibility Policy Liaison for support and reach out to the MSU IT Digital Experience (DigitalX) team for help evaluating your digital content at firstname.lastname@example.org or call the IT Help Desk at 517-432-6200.

 - Notify your Students: If the digital content (including texts, assignments, tests, or online homework systems) used in your course are not fully accessible, please notify your students in your syllabus with the following statement:

 "This course requires the use of [name of software or service], which is currently not accessible.
 Michigan State University is committed to providing equal opportunity for participation in all programs, services